 International Student Checklist

-Starting your college search far away from the university you want to attend?
-There is some extra work involved, but it's worth it.
+If you are starting your college search in a different country then the university you want to attend there may be some extra work involved, but it's worth it.
 Here's what you need to do if you'll be an international student at an American college or university.

 Applying to College

 - Study for college admission tests.

 - Apply for a passport.

 - Take the TOEFL, IELTS or PTE.
 The ACT or SAT are also accepted.
 Submit these scores to the schools you are interested in.

 - Contact your college admission counselor.
 Saint Louis University has admission counselors specifically for incoming international students.

 - Apply.
 Make sure the name on your college application exactly matches that on your passport.

 - Send original or certified secondary school transcripts.
 Credentials that are required might vary by country.
 All official transcripts should be accompanied by English translations.